JennEYoon/datasciY/blog-idea.md

 Instuctions for installing packages and saving these settings to Google Drive.
 Instructions for using CoLab with environment.yml file and "conda activate name" in shell.

+from jupyter cell>
+!pwd
+!conda activate name -- doesn't work.
+Can choose engine.
+Save env as an engine.

 #### Binder -- 100 user hard max.
 Conference like SciPy is too many people, and many trying repeatedly to launch binder, so each person may start multiple instances, compounding the problem.